davep/davep.github.com/_posts/2016-11-03-virgin_east_coast_21.markdown

 chap I spoke to was polite and apologetic and helpful, but the outcome wasn't really very brilliant.

+It didn't get off to a brilliant start when I was first told that the solution to my problem was that I needed to uninstall and then reinstall the app (something I've done more than once while trying to get to the bottom of the problem).
+I asked if that was really necessary and I was informed that it was the only way to fix the problem of the tickets not showing.
+Problem is... that wasn't my problem.
+So I then had to explain the exact nature of the fault I was experiencing (and also explained my guess as to what the cause of the problem was).

-Much of the content of the conversation involved vaguely confidential information (nothing too terrible or that big a secret -- just stuff that isn't generally known yet) which I'm not going to repeat here.
+After that, much of the content of the conversation involved vaguely confidential information (nothing too terrible or that big a secret -- just stuff that isn't generally known yet) which I'm not going to repeat here.
 The upshot of the chat though is this: they can't do anything for me.

 Simply put: they acknowledge there's a problem with the app, the problem is at their end, it's a problem that needs to be fixed and there's nothing they